mozilla/smart_autofill/README.md

 ```

 The app startup can take a few seconds while the model is loaded.
 Subsequent loads should be faster.
+If a local model is present, the model can be loaded by updating `model=...` to the local directory containing the model artifacts.

-Once done, deactivate the virtual env with `deactivate` from the terminal
+Once done, deactivate the virtual env with `deactivate` from the terminal.

 <p align="center">
   <img src="assets/app_screenshot.png" width="400px" height="200px" />